FoxMoss/doom.sh/blog/doominbash.md

 the last option, it seemed like the path of least resistance at the time.

-My new base is rv32emu and I take some time to replicate my previous work.
-I won't go over it because it's mostly smooth sailing, as I had already implemented everything I needed in bash.
+My new base is rv32emu. rv32emu is a pure C implementation of a RISC-V CPU with support for
+ELFS, and a couple of other cool features I had to disable for compatibility sake.
+I take some time to replicate my previous work.
+It's mostly smooth sailing, as I had already implemented everything I needed in bash.
 I adjusted the stacks to be the same, and I add rv32ima.sh's dump format to rv32ima which looks something like this:
 ```
 PC: 80024d3c  [0xfd9ff06f] Z:00000000 ra:80024c54
  sp:2633af10  gp:00000000 tp:00000000 t0:804605e0